 Bibliotherapy involves reading books or using computer programs to get information on how to overcome emotional problems.
 Bibliotherapy tells the person exactly what to do, and provides homework exercises so that the person can put that knowledge into practice.
 Most bibliotherapy uses cognitive behaviour therapy (see entry for cognitive behaviour therapy).
-Two common self-help books are Feeling Good (Burns, 1980) and Control Your Depression (Lewinsohn and others, 1986).
-Beating the Blues (Tanner and Ball, 1989) is an Australian version.
-The treatment is self-help, although a professional may ring the person periodically to check how they are going.
+Bibliotherapy is a self-help treatment, but it can also be done under the supervision of a professional who may check in occasionally to see how the patient is going.

 Last reviewed and updated: 1 December 2016